saba-aslani/Customer-Segmentation-RFM/README.md

-# Customer Segmentation and Business Analysis (RFM + ETL + Dashboard)
+# Customer Segmentation and Business Analysis (RFM + ETL + SQl + ML + Dashboard)

 ## Overview
 This project is an end-to-end data analysis and data engineering solution focused on customer segmentation using RFM (Recency, Frequency, Monetary).
-It implements a full workflow including data extraction, feature engineering, storage in a SQL database, and an interactive dashboard for visualization.
+It implements a full workflow including data extraction, feature engineering, storage in a SQL database, Machine learning for churn prediction and an interactive dashboard for visualization.

 ---